 “Your message should be friendly and non-salesy,” Kostelnik says.
 “Play to the candidate’s ego, telling them [that], based on their qualifications and experience, this would be a great opportunity for them.”

-Kostelnik also says that many times, recruiters will lose a candidate’s interest because they ramble and don’t get to the point in a text message.
+Kostelnik also says that many times, recruiters will lose a candidate’s interest because they don’t get to the point in a text message.
 Texts should stay simple, and any questions should be able to be answered with a simple “yes” or “no.”

 Software can also help recruiters optimize their texting practices.
 Different templates can be created depending on the situation, and tracking analytics can let recruiters know which messages improve certain metrics, such as open and response rates, and which ones don’t.

 But if one trend ties all of our results together, it’s that every person is different, and it is up to the recruiter to be proactive and learn a candidate’s preferences beforehand to avoid a bad experience.
 Combined with email and phone calls, texting can be a valuable communication tool for recruiters.
 And when done correctly, texting can lead to successful candidate interaction and placement.